huggingface/huggingface_hub/docs/hub/model-repos.md

 Those are primarily computed from the model card metadata, except that we also add some of them automatically, as described in [How is a model's type of inference API and widget determined?](/docs/hub/main#how-is-a-models-type-of-inference-api-and-widget-determined).

-## How can I control my model's widget's example inputs?
+## How can I control my model's widget example input?

 You can specify the widget input in the model card metadata section: